Larobase/Latex_model/README.md

 - It produces a pdf file from the main.text file in the folder you select.
 - Please name the main text file of your project as "main.tex".
-- This file uses MyStyleSheet.sty to import packages and custom functions, then it takes images from the image folder and pages from the text folder.
+- These files use MyStyleSheet.sty to import packages and custom functions, then they take images from their image folder and pages from their text folder.
-- The resulting pdf will be name after the parent directory's name and placed in the same folder as main.tex.
+- The resulting pdf will be named after the parent directory's name and placed in .\Templates.\pdf_output\

 To compile, you can use the run.bat file on Windows.
 Here is an example: